Civil Process

 Documents needed

-4. Personal Property Storage Form (this form is new as of July 2008 and is required by state law).
+5. Personal Property Storage Form (required by state law).

-5. $100.00 cash or check advance payment; (credit or debit cards not accepted) (You will be billed or refunded accordingly for Sheriff’s fees over/under the $100 advance).
+6. $175.00 advance payment.
+You will be billed or refunded accordingly for Sheriff’s fees over/under the $170 advance.

 Please call the Civil Deputy with additional questions at 360-417-2266 or by email.